hugoocoto/vicel/docs/vicel_reference.typ

 run a vspl file.
 There is some flags that only can be used if `--repl` is set.
 The table below summarize it.

+/Color vspl:
+As it's not known language and I don't write a custom highlight or LSP, the text will be monochrome.
+I set the file type to C as the semantics are quite similar.
+Also, the lsp auto format and auto comment works quite well.

 #table(
   columns: 2,
   stroke: none,